caritosteph/you2_react/README.md

 # You2
-Youtube clone - Using ReactJS and Redux
+Youtube clone - Using ReactJS